Make a 3D Racing Game from Scratch in Godot

 3. Components’ internal details must not concern outside components.

-4. In our game, a component can be implemented as a Godot scene.
+4. In our game, a component can be implemented as a Godot scene with a script attached.

 Game Structure Overview